HOME |

 that sex, gender, and sexual orientation fit neatly into

 a binary model.
-This binary world is
+This binary world is populated by

-opposites.
-This world conflates biology, gender
+world conflates biology, gender expression, gender

-expression, gender identity, and sexual orientation,
+identity, and sexual orientation, relegating people to

 Schools have a